top of page

 06.

-Has your light become dimmer over the years?
+🌟 Has your light dimmed over the years?
 Are you struggling to find your true path and calling?
-Do you wish for guidance from a trained professional who will understand and respect that your number one priority is building a relationship with God?
+Do you long for guidance from a trained professional who understands that your relationship with God is your highest priority?

-If so, you are definitely not alone.
-More and more of my clients are looking for faith-based counseling that can heal the mind and the soul.
-They want to be able to not only discuss the issues they are having but also openly discuss God, the Bible, and their belief in the power of prayer.
+You are not alone.
+More and more individuals are seeking faith-based counseling—a space where both the mind and soul can heal.
+They want to talk not only about their challenges but also about God, the Bible, and the power of prayer.

-If you or someone you love is interested in exploring faith-based treatment, please be in touch with me.
-I would be happy to discuss how I may be able to help.
-In my practice, all faiths are welcome.
+If you or someone you love is interested in exploring faith-based counseling, I would be honored to walk alongside you.
+In my practice, all faiths are welcome, and every story is sacred.

 bottom of page